 (It’s important to note that when the officials at CMS (Centers for Medicare and Medicaid Services) make changes, it affects all insurance plans – both new and old.
 It doesn’t matter when you purchased your coverage – all plans must abide by any new cost sharing rules.)

-Medicare Part B premiums will be increasing for many Medicare beneficiaries in 2018 due to the 2% rise in Social Security monthly payments.
+Medicare Part B premiums will be increasing for many Medicare beneficiaries in 2019 due to the increase in Social Security monthly payments.
 Those who fall under the “hold-harmless” provision, by rule, must have their Part B premiums offset by increases in Social Security payments.
 Some will have their premiums raised to $134.00 a month while others will see smaller increases based on a sliding scale.

-Those who are new to Medicare in 2018 will pay $134 per month – just like in 2017.
+Those who are new to Medicare in 2019 will pay $135.50 per month – a $1.50 increase from 2018.
 This amount will be more for high income earners.
 The Income Related Monthly Adjustment Amount (IRMAA) requires individuals making more than $85,000 – and couples filing jointly making over $170,00 – to pay more for Part B coverage.
 There are four tiers to the IRMAA payment schedule.
 You can view them here.

 Medicare Part A and Part B Deductibles

 Most of our clients ask about the Medicare Part B deductible each year.
-The good news: It’s not increasing and will stay at $183 for 2018.
+The good news: The Medicare Part B deductible for 2019 is $185 – only a $2 increase from 2018.
 This is an important amount for those who own Medicare supplements not covering the Part B deductible – like Plan G and Plan N.

 Plans G and N continue to be some of our most popular policies because of the small Part B deductible.
 In many cases, the lower premiums with G and N more than make up for the deductible and/or office copay amounts.